leodeslf/leaf/summs/software-engg/u_testing.md

 # Unit Testing

+From the book Building Secure & Reliable Systems (Google).

 Unit testing can increase system security and reliability by pointing to a wide range of bugs in individual software components before a release.
 This technique involves breaking software components into smaller, self-contained "units" that have no external dependencies, and then testing each unit.

 Unit tests consist of **code that exercises a given unit with different inputs** selected by the engineer writing the test.